suffolklibraries/sljekyll/health/_posts/2018-09-28-open-space-timetable-ipswich.md

 </td>

 <td>
-Activity: Visit Christchurch Mansion and see the Rodin Kiss and Tell exhibition
+Activity: Time to Talk Day: talk from Suffolk Mind and an Ipswich Town footballer about mental health and support available
 </td>
 </tr>